Cyber-Criminals Ease Off Travel Industry

 Despite 78% of computer and IT businesses reporting that they had experienced an increase in cyber-attacks, 85% of businesses in this sector said that they might introduce permanent remote working.
 By contrast, just 23% of businesses in the travel and hospitality sector were considering making working from home permanent and 31% reported a rise in the number of cyber-attacks they had experienced.

-More than 7 in 10 (73%) businesses in the medical and health sector reported an increase in cybercrime threats since lockdown began, with many experiencing sophisticated malware attacks in recent months.
+More than seven in 10 (73%) businesses in the medical and health sector reported an increase in cybercrime threats since lockdown began, with many experiencing sophisticated malware attacks in recent months.

 Researchers wrote: “Although hackers have promised no more healthcare attacks, the sector is still highly vulnerable and concerned about future attacks.
 This is one of the reasons only 32% of businesses in this sector would consider remote working for employees.”